baejoseph/SlowTris/README.md

 So you are invited to take your time and hard drop at your own pace!
 Treat this like a puzzle game of your own making.
-It has even got the original music (Please please don't tell Hank)!
+It has even got the original GB music (Please don't tell Henk)!

 ## Requirements
 **pygame**